Sign up to our newsletter for exclusive specials!

 Breast reduction patients are generally very satisfied with a breast reduction procedure because it makes such a positive difference in their lives.
 For most women, the surgery is very effective at relieving symptoms of pain and muscle strain.
 Patient satisfaction is typically very high.
 It may be less effective if there is underlying arthritis or other musculoskeletal problems contributing to discomfort.

 Dr. Angelchik is a top breast surgeon in the Glendale area and can create the right breast reduction procedure for you during a consultation.
-Contact our office by calling or filling out our online form to schedule an appointment.
+Contact our office by calling or filling out our online form to schedule an appointment in the Phoenix, Scottsdale, and Glendale, AZ area.

 If you're interested, please contact us today at 602-517-0077 to schedule your consultation.
 For a limited time our practice is waiving the $95 initial consultation fee for qualified patients.
 Our office provides excellent plastic surgery to clients in the Glendale, Phoenix, Tempe, Scottsdale, Mesa, Surprise and Peoria areas of Arizona.